Repurpose. Recreate. Reimagine. Refashion.

 Zel Haiti works with artisans in Haiti to produce medical scrubs.
 Please note that you won’t actually receive the mask(s) that you purchase from Zel Haiti.
 Instead, each $5 mask that is purchased is donated to a child or family in one of the remote feeding programs that Chances for Children supports in Haiti.
 Your mask purchase therefore supports someone who has less resources to buy or make their own mask, while also living in conditions that make it more challenging to remain physically distant from others.

-I am not sure how long we will be wearing face masks, but why not make the best out of this situation by building a fun rotation of masks and supporting others in the process.
-I hope you enjoyed this post and found some brands to support.
+I am not sure how long we will be wearing face masks, but I plan to build a fun rotation of masks while supporting others in the process.
+I hope you enjoyed this post and found some brands to support as well.